 Salkantay Trek to Machu Picchu is an excellent hike to the Inca citadel of Machu Picchu.
 Some people chose this trip when the famous Inca Trail in Peru ran out (which happens quite often).
 Salkantay Trek is the best alternative hike to Machu Picchu.

-The Salkantay trek crosses impressive landscapes from the cloud forest to the high mountains.
-On the way, you will see the fantastic views of the second-highest mountain in Cusco; we are talking about the imposing Apu Salkantay, the “wild mountain” in Quechua Inca, located at 6,271 meters /20,574 feet.
+The Salkantay trek crosses impressive landscapes, from the cloud forest to the high mountains.
+On the way, you will see the fantastic views of the second-highest mountain in Cusco; we are talking about the imposing Apu Salkantay, the “wild mountain” in Quechua Inca, located at 6,271 meters (20,574 feet).
 This trip to Machu Picchu crosses little-frequented areas and combines culture and tradition with Peru’s incredible flora and fauna.
-You will be in the real Andes and in the perfect conditions to have an idea of life in the area.
+You will be in the real Andes and in the perfect conditions to understand life in the area.

-Now we present the distances you will walk during Salkantay Trek:
+Now we present the distances you will walk during the Salkantay Trek:

-It is necessary to trek through the Andean mountains of Cusco and the plains to more than 4000 meters above sea level.
-This hike has medium to medium-high difficulty due to the high altitude and longitude.
+Trekking through the Andean mountains of Cusco and the plains to more than 4000 meters above sea level is necessary.
+Due to the high altitude and longitude, this hike is medium to medium-high in difficulty.
 People of all ages make this trip every day with Kondor Path Tours.
 Are you ready for this hike?

-It has medium-high and medium difficulty and lasts approximately five days at an average rate.
-This walk requires good physical condition.
-The route to Machu Picchu includes steep climbs and plains that progressively rise.
+It is medium-high and medium in difficulty and lasts approximately five days at an average rate.
+This Salkantay Trek requires good physical condition.
+The route to Machu Picchu includes steep climbs and progressively rising plains.

-If you need help or rest, do not hesitate to leave the way to sit down for a moment and enjoy the scenery and the fresh air of the Andes – Peru.
+If you need help or rest, do not hesitate to stop and sit down for a moment.
+Enjoy the scenery and fresh air of the Andes in Peru.
 The cold is moderate, depending on the season, but we recommend bringing a coat.

-1. Wear sunscreen and sunglasses: the dry season runs from March to November and does accompany by the radiant sun, so it is necessary to protect it adequately.
+1. Wear sunscreen and sunglasses: the dry season runs from March to November and is accompanied by the radiant sun, so it is necessary to protect it adequately.

 2. Hydrate properly; bring a water bottle or rehydration drinks for your trip.